Helping Families Facing Employment Discrimination

-Family Responsibilities Discrimination (FRD) is a type of employment discrimination against workers that have assumed family care giving responsibilities.
+Family Responsibilities Discrimination (FRD) is a type of employment discrimination against workers that have assumed family caregiving responsibilities.
 It affects men and women of all income levels and employers in every industry.
 In the state of California, an employer is responsible for making personnel decisions without factoring in the employee’s family responsibilities.
 Employers who reject for hire, pass over for promotion, harass, terminate or demote an employee despite good performance and a strong track record may be guilty of family responsibilities discrimination and harassment.

-If you think you have been the victim of family responsibilities discrimination and harassment by your employer, you must contact a professional and experienced family responsibilities discrimination lawyer from The Nourmand Law Firm as soon as possible.
+If you think you have been the victim of family responsibilities discrimination and harassment by your employer, you must contact a professional and experienced family responsibilities discrimination lawyer from The Nourmand Law Firm, APC, as soon as possible.
 We have extensive experience working with employees who have been discriminated against or harassed because they have assumed certain roles or responsibilities for their family, and when the employer feels threatened by this role.

-Sources of Family Responsibility Discrimination Claims
+Sources Of Family Responsibility Discrimination Claims

 Even though family responsibility discrimination litigation is not specifically prohibited by federal anti-bias laws or California Anti-Discrimination laws, the number of claims has increased significantly over the years.
 The Center for Worklife Law at the University of Hastings College of the Law has found that family responsibilities discrimination claims have increased 400% from 1996 to 2006.
-This alarming trend has prompted the EEOC to issue guidance regarding circumstances on FRD claims, and has recognized that many FRD cases tend to arise from employment actions that are based on stereotypes about the dedication and competency of the caregiver, rather than the individual’s performance.
+This alarming trend has prompted the EEOC to issue guidance regarding circumstances on FRD claims and has recognized that many FRD cases tend to arise from employment actions that are based on stereotypes about the dedication and the competency of the caregiver, rather than the individual’s performance.